terramate-io/terramate/docs/sharing-data.md

 Please consider [stack configuration](stack.md) to see how you can change the default stack description.

+### terramate.stack.tags (list)

+The list of stack tags.
+The default value is an empty list.

+Please consider [stack configuration](stack.md) to see how you can change the stack tags.

 ## Deprecated

 Here is a list of older metadata that still can be used but are in the